w3c/wai-curricula/content/how-to-use-these-curricula.md

 * **Understand this resource** &mdash; Explains the terminology in use.
 * **Assemble your training** &mdash; Presents several course scenarios.
-* **Compare and select courses** &mdash; Presents several mappings of this curricula that you can base on to include accessibility training needs in your RFPs.
+* **Compare and select courses** &mdash; Presents several mappings of these curricula that you can base on to include accessibility training needs in your RFPs.

 {% include excol.html type="all" %}